nicorodriguezx/YouAudio/README.md

    python src/main.py
    ```

+2. The application will first check for YouTube links in the specified Excel file (e.g., `to_download.xlsx`) and download them automatically.

-2. Copy a YouTube link to your clipboard.
+3. After processing the Excel file, copy a YouTube link to your clipboard.
 The application will automatically detect the link and start downloading the audio.

-3. The downloaded audio files will be saved in the specified download folder.
+4. The downloaded audio files will be saved in the specified download folder.

 ## Example Configuration